-As we spend time considering the great sacrament of the Lord's Supper, I ask that we humble ourselves and realize we enjoy freedom of religion because some made a stand and were burned at the stake.
-An even more importantly, may we not lose the wonder and awe and weight of what Christ has given us!
+As we spend time considering the great sacrament of the Lord's Supper, I ask that we humble ourselves and realize we enjoy freedom of religion because some made a stand and were martyred for truth.
+And even more importantly, may we not lose the wonder and awe and weight of what Christ has given us!
 If we recognize this earlier broken form of church was marked by brutality, we need to also recognize our age is marked by superficiality and shallowness.
-I am asking us to consider the weight of the truth of the Lord's Supper.
+I am asking us to consider the weight of the truth of the

+Lord's Supper.

 I want to look at the heart of what Jesus said concerning the Lord's Supper.
-We will spend our time in 1st Corinthians chapter 11.
-Reading verse 24, Jesus said, "This is My body, which is for you; do this in remembrance of Me."
-Now look at verse 25 "as you drink it, in remembrance of Me."
-Paul has recorded here what he received from Christ and is passing a command of Jesus through scripture on to the church and to you and me.
+We will spend our time in the passage of 1st Corinthians chapter 11 Patrick read earlier.
+Reading verse 24, Jesus said, "This is my body, which is for you.
+Do this in remembrance of me."
+Now look at verse 25 the middle of the verse says, "as often as you drink it, in remembrance of me."
+Paul has recorded here what he received from Christ, he is passing on the command of Jesus through scripture to his readers and to you and me.